McGregor South Africa – Where to Eat, What to do

 The Robertson Small Hotel offers The Small Restaurant for daily lunch and evening dining by reservation only.
 Dishes are created using local ingredients and offer simple, sophisticated and strictly seasonal Italian-inspired dishes.
 Indoor and outdoor dining in great setting.
 Tel: +27 (0)23 626 7200 email@example.com.

 Mo & Rose just outside Robertson is an excellent choice.
 They offer “seasonal Cape Winelands cuisine with a European twist”.
 Stunning setting with amazing views.
 Open daily for dinner 18.00 – 21.00.
 Reservations essential.

 The Rapid River Spur in Robertson is also an option for food and they are open every day of the week for breakfast, lunch and dinner.

 For breakfast, lunch, and drinks and snacks during the day we have the following suggestions:

-Tebaldi’s Restaurant (see above for full info.) is a delightful setting for breakfast Tuesday to Sunday.
+Tebaldi’s Restaurant (see above for full info.) is a delightful setting for breakfast or lunch Tuesday to Sunday.